rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.27.0.rst

 What's new
 ~~~~~~~~~~~~

-Added the :ref:`Add replica to HA Instance Group <post-add-replica-to-an-ha-instance-version-accountid-ha-haid-action>`.
+The :ref:`Add replica to HA Instance Group <post-add-replica-to-an-ha-instance-version-accountid-ha-haid-action>`
+operation was added.
+This operation adds a replica node to the HA group.

 Resolved issues